 Yes, but understand that it will involve re-designing the system, obtaining a new permit, new equipment, and installation.
 If you think you will want a bigger system, we recommend doing it upfront where costs will be lower.

-Our panels are warranted for 25 years, and our inverters are warranted for 10 years with an additional 10 years available to purchase for a nominal fee.
+Our panels are warranted for 30 years, and our inverters are warrantied for 10 years with an additional 10 years available to purchase for a nominal fee.

 Shading by a new building being constructed is a difficult subject.
 New buildings require plan checks and reviews at the local city or county planning office which should catch any potential problems.
 If not, you can request a review if you determine that your solar system would be adversely affected by a neighbor building a large structure that would impede your system to perform as built.

 If you have solar installed on your home, you should expect to see a higher home valuation depending on the age of the solar installation.
 Generally loans are relatively easy to transfer over to a new owner.
-Be wary if you are buying a home and there is a PPA agreement in place (which Soleeva does not offer).
+Be wary if you are buying a home and there is a lease or PPA agreement in place (which Soleeva does not offer).